kyrienguyen5701/Record-Triage-Program/README.md

 Added an evaluation of the 008 field to ensure it matches the main record which should help shorten final review.
 The 008 field does not have indicators or subfield codes, instead it is an *UP TO* 40 character string where the position of each character indicates the element it belongs to.
 This element of the program will require maintenance should Alma decide to change the order or elements in the 008.
 A current explanation of the characters' significance can be found [here](https://www.loc.gov/marc/bibliographic/bd008a.html)

 Added an operating system evaluation that changes the filepath to be in the correct format for windows and MacOS (windows uses // Mac uses \ to separate directories).
-The project can now be run on Mac
+The project can now be run on Mac.
+Caveat - the project can only be run on Mac through main.py not main.cmd (meaning the config file must be changed) since this is written for windows.
+A future developer may add a Mac batch file to run the program from terminal

 Oct 15, 2024
 James Gaskell